gonfva/gonfva.github.io/content/en/blog/2025-09-14-emails-whispery-site.md

 It's called [Email Whispery](https://email.whispery.site/).

+It produces brief email summaries in an audio format.

-You give temporary access to your email account (yes, I know it is a big ask).
+You give temporary access to your email account (yes, I know it is a big ask, and I wouldn't use it).
 The app fetches up to 20 emails from the last 24 hours, and it prepares an audio summary of those messages.

 ![](/img/result-email-whispery.png)